smrealms/wiki-data/game-guide/trading.md

 Scouts are also the front line tool of hunters.
 They will stick them anywhere they think people are trading.
 Scout drones permit them to accurately map when and where you are trading or even where you seek safe haven.
 Depending on the circumstance you may want to spend the turns shooting them down.
 No matter what, understand they have alerted someone to your whereabouts.

 Mines can be a defensive tool for a trader.
 Place one at the ports you are trading.
 Hunters entering the sector to fire upon you will hit the mine.
-The damage is useless but it causes them to have to load one extra pae before being able to target you.
+The damage is useless but it causes them to have to load one extra page before being able to target you.
 Sometimes that's enough to survive.

 Mines are also used in the same fashion by hunters.
 Understand they don't want you to die to the mines.
 They don't get any money or experience from that.
 But they will lay one or two along your escape route if they can anticipate it.
 This will slow you down while running back to safety and may land you in a pod.
 Be ready to hit them and keep going when the time is right.